 We have also recently opened a Phoenix resourced provision at Thomas Arnold Primary School (our sister school), enabling us to grow our expertise in this area, increase our investment in specialist teachers and strengthen our links with external professionals.

-For further information about our ARP, contact Rehana Talaimojeh (Head of Phoenix) or Alison Bakhshipour (the teacher in charge of Phoenix at Monteagle) via the school office.
+For further information about our ARP, contact Alison Livemore (Head of ARP) or Gaye Young (SENCO) via the school office.